The Legal Difference Between a Fitness Contractor and an Employee

-Employment of fitness trainers and instructors is steadily on the rise, expected to grow 19% each year until 2031.
-In addition, over half of them are self-employed.
+Building a strong team is key to any fitness or wellness business.
+The demand for trainers and instructors is rising, with employment expected to grow 19% each year until 2031.
+More than half of these professionals are also self-employed.

 Independent contractors vs. employees: What do you need to know?